-Since customers paid a monthly subscription, it was important to show meaningful engagement and adoption numbers early on, so they feel like they’re getting what they’re paying for.
+Since customers paid a monthly subscription, it was important to show meaningful engagement and adoption numbers early on, so they felt like they were getting what they were paying for.
 But it wasn’t just the first kickoff demo — because most people can’t make a single live event — customers expected me to do more kickoffs and ongoing education for new team members.

 Webinars work, and they have a huge impact for people who attend, but they have three key problems:

 I searched high and low for a solution that would deliver a video as a webinar - because that’s what people like to sign up for.
 There is something psychological about signing up for an event that’s going to happen in the future — something you block off your calendar for — that makes webinars more appropriate in training and onboarding versus a static video.

 People also expect to be able to engage with the host during a webinar — something that can’t be done on YouTube.
 There was only one problem - the great solution that did everything I wanted, didn’t exist.
 Here are the 5 key reasons for that (and their solutions) below:

 There were certainly pre-recorded webinar solutions out there, but everything I found — including all the popular ones — were poorly built, badly designed, and mostly created around the premise of tricking a customer.
 The pain of doing the same webinar over and over again was so great that I couldn’t believe the perfect solution this problem didn’t exist!

 With no other solution, I chose what I thought was the best of the worst and used that to host all our training webinars until my company was acquired in 2019.
 I loved how automated webinars gave me my freedom back and allowed me to run my business with a small team; we couldn’t have built our business without it!
 But I was always a little embarrassed to use that solution because it simply did not deliver an experience that aligned with our brand.
 We worked so hard to give our customers a product that was professional, beautiful, and thoughtful, but our webinars delivered through this subpar platform were clunky and stuck in time.